-Clinical trial activities require significant expenditures up front.
-We anticipate paying significant portions of a trial's cost before any clinical trial begins, and incurring additional expenditures as the trial progresses and reaches certain milestones.
+Clinical trial activities require significant up front expenditures.
+We anticipate paying significant portions of a trial's cost before it begins, and incurring additional expenditures as the trial progresses and reaches certain milestones.

 Selling and marketing expenses

 We do not currently have any selling or marketing expenses, as we have not yet received approval for the commercialization of CPP-109.
 We expect we will begin to incur such costs upon our filing of an NDA, so that we can have a sales force in place to commence our selling efforts immediately upon receiving approval of such NDA, of which there can be no assurance.